Switzerland Frequently Ask Questions

 Switzerland has four official languages: German, French, Italian, and Romansh.
 English is widely spoken in tourist areas.

-Switzerland is generally a safe country, but it’s always wise to take precautions:
+Switzerland is one of the safest countries in the world, but it’s always wise to take precautions:

 • Keep your belongings secure, especially in crowded areas.